-Each of these systems have their pros and cons, and can have a large impact on both utility costs and your home's comfort level.
-That's why Warner Service has put together this guide to help you choose which heating system is right for your home or project.
+Each system has a large impact on utility costs and the comfort level of your occupants.
+That's why Warner Service helps you choose which heating system is right for your commercial building.

-Radiant boiler heating isn't a recent innovation.
-Rather, it has a long history both here in the United States and abroad.
-In fact, some records indicate that underfloor radiant heating dates all the way back to ancient Rome, and Benjamin Franklin used it in one of his inventions.
-These systems have been proven through the years to be an effective method of heating homes, but why is it enjoying a resurgance recently?
+Records show that underfloor radiant heating dates back to ancient Rome.
+Even Benjamin Franklin used it in one of his inventions.
+These systems have proven through the years to be an effective method of heating spaces, and it's enjoying a recent resurgence.

-By definition, a forced-air furnace warms your home by heating the air around you.
-Radiant energy, on the other hand, heats everything in a room.
-By warming not just the air, but the floor itself, that heat is then transfered to things touching the floor.
-This means your feet are warmed instantly, and the air in your home will be heated consistently with everything else.
+Radiant heating heats everything in a space.
+It warms the air and the floor, and then that heat is transferred to whatever touches the floor.
 It’s like standing next to a window on a winter day with the sunlight streaming in.
-You’re comfortably warmed by the sun’s radiant heat, rather than the air in the room around you.
+You’re warmed by the sun’s radiant heat, rather than the air in the room around you.

-In a common gas-fired forced-air heating system, air is pulled out of rooms through return ducts by the suction of the blower fan, heated as it is drawn over the heat exchanger inside the furnace and then distributed through through supply ducts to warm every room in the home.
+In a common gas-fired forced-air heating system, air is pulled out of rooms through return ducts by the suction of the blower fan.
+As the air is pulled, it's heated and drawn over the heat exchanger inside the furnace.
+This heated air is then distributed through supply ducts to warm every room in the building.

-- Radiant heat warms the room at the level where people live, within a few feet of the floor.
-Conversely, heated air from a forced-air furnace duct quickly rises up and often out of the room.
-Typically, the room thermostat for a radiant system can be set up to eight degrees lower than the thermostat for a forced-air system, with no difference in comfort level.
-Radiant heat energy benefits people in the living space rather than the ceiling.
+Radiant heat warms the room at the level where people work.
+Heated air from a forced-air furnace duct quickly rises up and often out of the room.
+The thermostat for a radiant system can be set up to 8 degrees lower than the thermostat for a forced-air system without a difference in comfort level.

-- Radiant heat requires no blower or other air circulation to infuse a room with warmth.
-This draft-free performance reduces the level of dust and other airborne particulates and makes indoor air less likely to trigger allergic responses in susceptible individuals.
+Radiant heat requires no blower or other air circulation to create a warm building.
+This draft-free performance reduces the level of allergens and pathogens.
+This improves indoor air quality.

-- The noise of air rumbling through ductwork is one of the hallmarks of a forced-air furnace.
+The rumbling noise of air through ductwork is a hallmark of the forced-air furnace.
 A radiant system is completely silent.

-- Ductwork used to convey heat throughout the home in the winter can also be used to convey central air conditioning in the summer.
-Today’s central heating furnaces often include an A/C evaporator coil and condensation collection equipment that can be incorporated into a central air conditioning system.
+Ductwork used to convey heat throughout a building in the winter can also convey central air conditioning in the summer.
+Today’s central heating furnaces often include an A/C evaporator coil and condensation collection equipment.
+These components can be incorporated into a central air conditioning system.
 Consolidating both systems is space-saving and cost-efficient.